UNC tops Gonzaga for national title

 (CNN)There will be no heartbreak for the North Carolina Tar Heels this time.

-A year after losing on the first buzzer-beating three in NCAA men's basketball championship history, the Tar Heels are back on top, defeating Gonzaga 71-65 at University of Phoenix Stadium in Glendale, Arizona in front of a crowd of 76,168.
+A year after losing on the first buzzer-beating three in NCAA men's basketball championship history, the Tar Heels are back on top, defeating Gonzaga 71-65 at University of Phoenix Stadium in Glendale, Arizona, in front of a crowd of 76,168.
 It's UNC's sixth title and first since 2009.

+It's also the third title for UNC head coach Roy Williams, who becomes the sixth men's college basketball coach with at least three titles.

+"At the end, when you're watching your kids jump around, and the excitement and thrill they have, there's no better feeling in the world as a coach," Williams said.

 In the opening minutes of the second half, UNC went on an 8-0 run to take a 40-35 lead.
 Gonzaga stormed right back with an 8-0 run of its own to make it 43-40 with 14:34 left.
 From there, as the teams continued to trade points, the officials couldn't stop blowing the whistle.
 There were 27 fouls called in the second half, compared to 17 in the first.